-12. WHO IS RESPONSIBLE FOR THE CASES THAT ARE STILL PENDING?
+11. WHO IS RESPONSIBLE FOR THE CASES THAT ARE STILL PENDING?

 It is the responsibility of the RMA to manage the test results and to render a decision for all AAF cases.
-In the majority of cases, the RMA is also the Testing Authority (TA), which is the organization that authorized the collection of the sample.
+In the majority of cases, the RMA is also the Testing Authority (TA), which is the organization that authorized the collection of the Sample.

-In a small number of cases, the TA is not the RMA, and therefore is not responsible for the outcome of a pending case.
-Another organization such as an International Federation (IF), National Anti-Doping Organization (NADO) or National Federation (NF) may be the RMA and is therefore responsible for rendering a decision in a particular case.
+In a small number of cases, the TA is not the RMA and therefore is not responsible for the outcome of a pending case.
+Another organization such as an International Federation (IF) or National Anti-Doping Organization (NADO) may be the RMA and is therefore responsible for rendering a decision in a particular case.

-WADA continues to follow up with the relevant RMAs to remind them to complete their outstanding results management procedures as soon as possible and to provide WADA with the final, reasoned decision.
-Timely completion of results management processes is a requirement for maintaining compliance with the Code.
-Not pursuing results management for a potential doping case or a failure to provide the final written decision to WADA and the applicable NADO or IF may result in the matter being raised to WADA's independent Compliance Review Committee, which is responsible for making recommendations of noncompliance to WADA's Executive Committee.
+WADA continues to follow up with the relevant RMAs to remind them to complete their outstanding Results Management procedures as soon as possible and to provide WADA with the final, reasoned decision.
+Timely completion of Results Management processes is a requirement for maintaining compliance with the Code.
+Not pursuing Results Management for a potential doping case or a failure to provide the final written decision to WADA and the applicable NADO or IF may result in the matter being raised with WADA's independent Compliance Review Committee, which is responsible for making recommendations of non-compliance to WADA's Executive Committee.

-13. IS THERE A SPECIFIC TIME FRAME IN WHICH CASES SHOULD BE FINALIZED BY THE RESULTS MANAGEMENT AUTHORITY?
+12. IS THERE A SPECIFIC TIME FRAME IN WHICH CASES SHOULD BE FINALIZED BY THE RESULTS MANAGEMENT AUTHORITY?

 The Code requires that cases are dealt with in a timely, fair and impartial manner.
 Sufficient time must be provided for each party to prepare and present their case to the appointed disciplinary body.
-As outlined in the Results Management, Hearings and Decisions Guidelines: "Irrespective of the type of ADRV involved, any Anti-Doping Organization (ADO) should be able to conclude the Results Management and hearing process within a maximum of six months of the date of the commission or of discovery of the ADRV."
+As outlined in the International Standard for Results Management: Irrespective of the type of anti-doping rule violation involved, and save for cases involving complex issues or delays not in the control of the Anti-Doping Organization (e.g., delays attributable to the Athlete or other Person), Anti-Doping Organizations should be able to conclude Results Management (including the Hearing Process at first instance) within six (6) months from the notification as per Article 5 below.

-Some cases are more complex than others, and may be appealed after the first instance hearing, which then takes additional time for the case to be finalized and for a written decision to be published and submitted to WADA.
+Some cases are more complex than others and may therefore require additional time.
+Also, cases may be appealed after the first instance hearing, which then takes additional time for the case to be finalized and for a written decision to be published and submitted to WADA.

-14. WHY ARE THE DETAILS OF THE SANCTIONS (FOR EXAMPLE THE PERIODS OF INELIGIBILITY) NOT INCLUDED IN THIS REPORT?
+13. WHY ARE THE DETAILS OF THE SANCTIONS (FOR EXAMPLE THE PERIODS OF INELIGIBILITY) NOT INCLUDED IN THIS REPORT?

 Every individual case is different and is assessed by the relevant RMA based on the specific facts and circumstances.
 Publishing the sanction details for every single case without the reasoning and context behind the decision could lead to misinterpretation of the information.

-Request for further detail about a specific case should be directed to the applicable ADO with results management authority.
+Request for further detail about a specific case should be directed to the applicable ADO with Results Management authority.

-15. IS THERE A REQUIREMENT FOR ANTI-DOPING ORGANIZATIONS (ADOs) TO PUBLISH ALL ADRVS UNDER THEIR JURISDICTION?
+14. IS THERE A REQUIREMENT FOR ANTI-DOPING ORGANIZATIONS TO PUBLISH ALL ADRVs UNDER THEIR JURISDICTION?

-Yes, ADOs are mandated under the Code to publish all ADRVs from their doping control activities (Articles 10.13 and 14.3.2).
-Furthermore, all ADOs must also notify WADA and the applicable IF or NADO of the decision in all cases, including Non-Analytical cases and any investigations conducted (Article 14.4).
-A failure to do so is not compliant with the Code.
+Yes, with very limited exceptions, ADOs are mandated under the Code to publish all ADRVs from their doping control activities (Articles 10.15 and 14.3.2).
+Furthermore, all ADOs must also notify WADA and the applicable IF and/or NADO of the decision in all cases, including non-analytical cases and any investigations conducted (Article 14.2).
+A failure to do so could result in non-compliance with the Code.

-16. DOES WADA REVIEW EVERY CASE DECISION IT RECEIVES?
+15. DOES WADA REVIEW EVERY CASE DECISION IT RECEIVES?